dcunited001/dcunited001.github.io/_drafts/ground-control-to-doctor-strange.md

 something which can comprehend its own existence.
 Just as man is a biological computer capable of self-reflection, it's fathomable that stellar computer could emerge within a star.

+### What is Life, Really?
+Isn't It Everywhere?

+In the core of a star, perhaps each layer of nuclei of increasing size is a 2.5 dimensional world in itself, where information is encoded into self-replicating forms that ascend and descend between those layers, dancing in response to the inbound surges of magnetic force ... probably not though.

 A the physical form of a computer is simply a set of particles that preserves information, but what if intelligence designed some greater